cloudposse/docs/content/docs/community/automated-testing.md

 ChatOps is powered by [GitHub Actions](https://github.com/features/actions) and the [slash-dispatch-command](https://github.com/peter-evans/slash-command-dispatch).

 The terratest workflow is defined in the [`cloudposse/actions`](https://github.com/cloudposse/actions/blob/master/.github/workflows/terratest-command.yml) repository.
 The benefit with this is that we have one place to control the testing workflow for all of our hundreds of terraform modules.
-The downside, however, with dispatched workflows is that the _workflows_ always run from the `master` branch.
+The downside, however, with dispatched workflows is that the _workflows_ always run from the `main` branch.

 ## ChatOps Configuration